raphlev/WTPyScripts/windchill/datamodel_extractor/README.md

 This script takes in a directory of several XML files, processes them, and generates one Excel workbook with a Table of Content.
 Used as stand-alone, it will create one excel file.
 It is also used by `main_excel_recursive.py` to create several Excel workbooks.

 ### 3. extract_xml_transformer.py
 This script is responsible for transforming one XML file into a specific structured text format.
 Used as stand-alone, it will create the csv file.
 It is also used by `extract_excel_processor.py` to create one Excel workbook.
+It currently supports Enumerations, Types, Classification, Lifecycle and OIR XML files.

+#### Overview of XML Transformation Script

+This script is designed to process XML export files from PTC Windchill, offering comprehensive functionality for managing classifications, types, Object Initialization Rules (OIR), and Lifecycle configurations.
+It serves as a versatile tool for extracting, transforming, and flattening hierarchical XML data into a structured CSV format, facilitating easier analysis and integration with other systems.

+##### Key Components

+- **Classification Management**: Handles the extraction of hierarchical classifications, transforming them into a flat structure.
+This process includes managing depth calculations and inheritance of attributes from parent to child nodes.

+- **Type Handling**: Processes type definitions within the XML, extracting essential properties and characteristics.
+This functionality supports the detailed analysis and mapping of type-specific data.

+- **OIR Processing**: Extracts and processes Object Initialization Rules from the XML, translating complex initialization logic into a readable and manageable format.

+- **Lifecycle Configuration**: Manages the extraction of lifecycle configurations, enabling a clear understanding of state transitions, policies, and related metadata.

+##### Shared Functionality

+- **`extract_attribute_definitions` Function**: used across both classification and type management.
+This function extracts detailed property definitions, such as attribute names, display names, data types, and constraints, ensuring a comprehensive capture of the XML's semantic structure.

+##### Usage and Integration

+This script transforms Windchill XML exports into structured CSV files.

-#### extract_data_classification Function Overview
+#### 3.1 highlight classification xml parsing logic: extract_data_classification Function Overview

 The `extract_data_classification` function is designed to process hierarchical XML data, extracting relevant information and transforming it into a flattened CSV format.
 This transformation involves several key processes to ensure that the data is accurately represented and maintains its hierarchical context in a tabular format.